luizbgomide/EclipsePhase2e-ptbr/src.clean_html/15/03-acquiring-morphs.md

 ### Morph Availability

 Not all morphs are readily available.
 Some models (splicers, exalts, cases, synths, pods) are widespread and accessible; others are more difficult to lay your claws on.
-To see if a morph is on hand, make an Availability Test, rolling d100 with the morph's Availability rating as the target number.
+To see if a morph is on hand, make an Availability Test, rolling d100 with the morph’s Availability rating as the target number.
 If it succeeds, the morph is available.
 Otherwise, pick another morph and try again.

 Local conditions may affect this Availability Test.
 A well-stocked body bank in a populated area such as Valles New-Shanghai may apply a +30 modifier.
 A small and remote Neptunian hab might have a much more limited supply: apply a −30 modifier.